kodeka/kdk_minimal/README.md

 This is work in progress, so please use with caution.

+## To Do
+- Secure includes
+- Enrich each sub-template with all available default fields
+- Add more widget positions
+- Integrate with Customizer

+## License & Credits

 Licensed under the GNU/GPL license (https://www.gnu.org/copyleft/gpl.html).

 Copyright (c) 2018 - 2020 Kodeka OÜ.
 All rights reserved.